Carlos Correa Player Props: Twins vs. Tigers

-Carlos Correa -- with a slugging percentage of .641 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Joey Wentz on the hill, on June 16 at 8:10 PM ET.
+On Saturday, Carlos Correa (.625 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins face the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 2:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Tigers.
+He had a hitless performance in his previous game (0-for-4) against the Tigers.

 Carlos Correa Game Info & Props vs. the Tigers